Pavithra-Y/Simple-Game/README.md

 Become Champion button shows one Hero with the top high scorer in the matches.

 (In Database if status of hero is 0 then alive if it is 1 then dead)

+Note: Please click on each of the buttons to see the results.